Gwen Stefani & Blake Shelton Aren’t Headed For An Engagement — Or A Baby

 “Blake and Gwen are no longer in the honeymoon phase of their relationship, but they still love each other very much and are very happy with each other,” an insider told Hollywood Life on March 27.
 “And an engagement or wedding will not change that, so they aren’t rushing into any of that.
 So a real honeymoon isn’t on the horizon anytime soon.
 They are happy with their current status of being boyfriend and girlfriend.”

 Gwen Stefani and Blake Shelton may just be girlfriend and boyfriend, but at times, they’ve looked like a family.
-As fans have seen, Shelton has become a big part of Stefani’s children’s lives and in recent months, they’ve been photographed together frequently.
+As fans have seen, Shelton has become a big part of Stefani’s children’s lives, and in recent months, they’ve been photographed together frequently.

-In addition to rumors of an engagement, Gwen Stefani and Blake Shelton have also been faced with reports of a pregnancy — on numerous occasions.
+In addition to rumors of engagement, Gwen Stefani and Blake Shelton have also been faced with reports of a pregnancy — on numerous occasions.
 In fact, they’ve been facing baby rumors since they went public with their relationship in November 2015.

 “Gwen & Blake Having A Girl! …But Still No Plans To Marry,” reads the latest baby-related cover, courtesy of OK!
 Magazine.